LanuVan/de-role-evolution-dashboard/README.md

 # de-role-evolution-dashboard
- To visualize how data engineering job requirements changed from 2015 to 2026 using publicly available job posting datasets on Kaggle.
+Global Data Engineering Job Market Analysis (2023) using publicly available job posting datasets on Kaggle.

 ## Inspiration

 The initial idea for this project came from a Medium article by Author Name